Judicial Review solicitors

 If you are impacted by a decision made by a public body, and you feel that the decision has not been reached in the right way, you might be able to seek a judicial review to reassess that decision.

-Draycott Browne employ specialist judicial review solicitors who will consider all the factors of your case and help you to establish whether the correct processes have been followed.
+Draycott Browne employ specialist lawyers who will consider all the factors of your case and help you to establish whether the correct processes have been followed.

 If we determine that you have grounds to apply for an application, our experts will take you through the process from start to finish, giving you the best possible chance of achieving the outcome you need.